rolandmueller/bigdata/streamlit.md

 4. In the CapRover Web GUI, enable `Force HTTPS by redirecting all HTTP traffic to HTTPS`.
 Enter your domain without https (e.g. at http://gapminder.example.com) and test if you get redirected to the https URL (e.g. to https://gapminder.example.com).

 5. Add a `README.md` file, with a short description and a link to the deployed prototype (URL).
+Add and Commit the file and push it to GitHub.

 # Deliverables in Moodle